-Follow the guidelines below to get the perfect timeline for your wedding thanks to you cards.
+Follow the guidelines below to get the perfect timeline for your wedding thank you cards.

 After sending out your save-the-dates, you may be surprised when some pre-wedding presents arrive.
 There are several reasons why loved ones might choose to give their gift early:

-They want a flexible delivery date: To avoid last-minute shipping issues, some guests may opt for the yourearly gift delivery.
-Don’t be surprised if you receive a package earlier than expected since proactive shoppers often get the best deals on shipping.
+They want a flexible delivery date: To avoid last-minute shipping issues, some guests may opt for early gift delivery.
+Don’t be surprised if you receive a package earlier than expected, since proactive shoppers often get the best deals on shipping.

 Less stressful: The final reason your guests may send an early gift is the ease.
 Getting ahead of shopping allows loved ones to relax and enjoy your celebration worry-free.

 After you’ve mailed your pre-wedding thank you cards, make a note of every person who has already received one.
-This will save you the time, effort, and embarrassment of accidentally sending out doubles (yes, even if you are “twice as thankful,” one card will do just fine).
+This will save you the time, effort, and embarrassment of accidentally sending out doubles.

 The most common time for wedding gifts to arrive is on or around your wedding day.
-Wedding day gifts are often given during the reception, but others may be delivered straight to your home.
+Wedding day gifts are often given during the reception (in which case you’ll also want to say “thank you so much!” to your guests in person), but others may be delivered straight to your home.
 Either way, newlyweds should send out thank you cards for these gifts within three months of their wedding day.
 This also goes for cards you send to non-gift giving guests (more on that later).